Any mobile device such as a smartphone or tablet can be used to setup a router.

 If you don’t have the username and password Google the name and model number of the router.

-The default IP address and Admin Username and Password can be found online or in the manual.
+The default IP address and Admin Username and Password can also be found online or in the manual.

 For example, Dlink routers have the default IP Address 192.168.0.1 with the Admin Username admin and no password by default.

 How To Setting up a Router with a Smartphone

 - Plugin the router and turn it on.

 - Look at the bottom of the router for a WiFi password.

 - If no WiFi password is on the bottom of the router Google the default password.